RobertBerger/vagrant-phusion-baseimage/README.md

          gitk

          bsdtar
-         bstcpio
+         bsdcpio

-*) In order not to spend hours searching (like me) check bsdtar and bstcpio which come with Vagrant:
+*) In order not to spend hours searching (like me) make sure bsdtar and bstcpio which come with vagrant are operational:
+(it seems to be quite usual for bsdtar not to work - https://github.com/mitchellh/vagrant/issues/3724)

 make sure that <Whereever you installed vagrant>/HashiCorp/Vagrant/embedded/gnuwin32/bin: